exakat/exakat/docs/Rules.rst

 Ever wondered why the ``__constructor`` is never called?
 Or the ``__consturct`` ?

-Those errors most often originate from typos, or quick fixes that 'don't require testing'.
-Some other times, they were badly chosen, or ran into PHP's own reserved keywords.
+Those errors most often originate from typos, or quick fixes that where not fully tested.
+Other times, they were badly chosen, or ran into PHP's own reserved keywords.

 .. code-block:: php